HowProgrammingWorks/SelfAssessment/Skills/Programming.md

 ## Programming fundamental concepts

 - Syntax and concepts
-  - value
+  - value 🖐️ used
-  - identifier
+  - identifier 🖐️ used
-  - variable
+  - variable 🖐️ used
-  - constant
+  - constant 🖐️ used
-  - scalar
+  - scalar 🖐️ used
-  - literal
+  - literal 🖐️ used
-  - expression
+  - expression 🖐️ used
   - heap
-  - function
+  - function 🖐️ used
-  - procedure
+  - procedure 👂 heard
-  - method
+  - method 👂 heard
-  - class
+  - class 👂 heard
   - prototype
   - event
   - type